anam-aj/edx/CS50p/pset9FinalProject/README.md

 * requirements.txt : contains information about libraires required
 * README.md : Detailed description of project

 It is a To-do list program which can be completely run from terminal.
-When initiated it provides the user a menu of choice
+I made it very easy to use.
+When initiated it provides the user a menu of choices,